By Claire Bacon, ACN, CNC

 - Alcohol (yes, even wine)

 Unfortunately, these are the most common foods in our American diet!
+And especially around the holidays.
 No wonder so many people continue to stay so sick.
 We will truly need to make an extra effort if we want to stay well all winter.

 Helpful Supplements During Winter